kanikakapila07/Car-Data-Analysis-with-Interpolation-Techniques/README.md

-The Auto MPG dataset is a dataset from the UCI Machine Learn- ing Repository that contains information about various cars, including their miles per gallon (MPG), cylinders, displacement, horsepower, weight, acceleration, model year, origin, and car name.
+The Auto MPG dataset is a dataset from the UCI Machine Learning Repository that contains information about various cars, including their miles per gallon
+(MPG), cylinders, displacement, horsepower, weight, acceleration, model year, origin, and car name.
 You can access the dataset: https://archive.ics.uci.edu/ml/machine-learning-databases/auto-mpg/auto-mpg.data